raganwald-deprecated/homoiconic/2011/12/jargon.md

 		  chain: -> new MonadicWrapper(@what)
 		  value: -> @what

-And while you're writing that, the IDE would automagically expand it into:
+And the IDE would automagically expand it into:

 		OneTimeWrapper = (function() {